 Possibly one of the simplest user interfaces of trail camera offerings today, the Moultrie line is extensive and well developed.
 Featuring a quick start menu setup and several easy features to get started, it’s simple to plug and play.
 Moultrie also offers several other cameras of varying quality and features so be sure to find the one which best suits your specific needs.

-8MP camera resolution is lower than I’d like to see but acceptable for mid quality photos.
-Low trigger speeds under 1 second are standard in today’s cameras and the M-880 doesn’t disappoint.
+20MP camera resolution allows for crisp high-quality photos.
+Low trigger speeds under 1 second are standard in today’s cameras and the M-50 doesn’t disappoint coming in at 0.3s.
 With a 36 LED IR bank the 100-ft. flash range seems overstated and, again, I’d use the camera at 50 feet or less for ideal photo quality.

-12MP camera is definitely top of the line and works in conjunction with heaps of other great trail camera specs.
-Trigger speed less than one second is pretty standard but it’s still nice to see a trail camera keeping up with the joneses.
-Flash range of a possible 50ft with a 12 LED IR bank is, again, probably optimistic.
-Keep this trail camera at 25 feet or less for the most ideal results.
+14MP camera is definitely top of the line and works in conjunction with heaps of other great trail camera specs.
+Trigger speed less than one second is pretty standard but it’s still nice to see a trail camera (0.7s) keeping up with the Joneses.
+Flash range of a possible 60ft.
+Keep this trail camera at 40 feet or less for the most ideal results.

-This camera is most ideal for the user looking for maximum features in a minimalist design.
-If you’re looking for a tried and true name, then you’ll enjoy the feature rich A-20 camera for any trail camera needs.
+This camera is ideal for the user looking for maximum features in a minimalist design.
+If you’re looking for a tried and true name, then you’ll enjoy the feature-rich A-40 Pro camera for any trail camera needs.